WeCanCodeIT/columbus-2017-fall/week1/industry-language.md

 - **concatenation**: using + to join items to strings
 - **syntax**: in Java, a set of rules to define how code needs to be written
 - **condition**: evaluates to true or false (found in decision structures)
+- **Wrapper Classes**: - used to convert any data type into an object...primitive data types are not objects and do not belong to any class (examples can come later)

 ## Acronyms